SovereignCloudStack/testbed-gx-iam/README.rst

 GAIA-X SCS Identity and Access Management (IAM) testbed
 =======================================================

-This testbed provides a minimized GAIA-X SCS manager node.
+This testbed provides a minimized GAIA-X Sovereign Cloud Stack (SCS) environment.
 By default MariaDB, RabbitMQ, Keystone, Keyloak and Horizon are deployed.

-This testbed focuses on working with Keystone and Keycloak in the context of the GAIA-X MVP WP.
+It focuses on working with Keystone and Keycloak in the context of the GAIA-X MVP WP.

 The testbed is based on the `testbed of the OSISM project <https://github.com/osism/testbed>`_.